TheOrange-cmd/Unsupervised-Moving-Point-Detection/env.md

 conda install pybind11 libxcrypt
 ```

-To clean, build, and test in one go, outputting test failures:
+To clean, build, test, and rerun test failures (to get only the failed output at the end in the terminal):

 ```
 conda activate mdet_env
 cd ~/Unsupervised-Moving-Point-Detection/build
-rm -rf * && cmake .. && make && ctest --output-on-failure
+make clean && cmake .. && make && ctest && ctest --rerun-failed -V
 ```